-The Housing Authority of Thurston County is a Section 8 Public Housing Agency in Olympia, Washington.
+Housing Authority of Thurston County is a public housing agency in Olympia, Washington that participates in the Section 8 Housing Choice Voucher program.

 The following is a summary of the types of vouchers managed and the monthly costs of each: